BetterDegreePlanner/BetterDegreePlanner/README.md

 Hello!

 I'm Evan Chang, and I added these changes from VSCode!
-Try to put your **FirstName Last Name** under Contributors!
+Try to put your **FirstName LastName** under Contributors!

 Contributors:
 Evan Chang